 The Great Disappointment

-It was Oct.
-22, 1844.
-On this day, as many as 100,000 Christians gathered on hillsides, in meeting places and in meadows.
+On October 22, 1844, as many as 100,000 Christians gathered on hillsides, in meeting places and in meadows.
 They were breathlessly and joyously expecting the return of their Lord and Savior, Jesus Christ.
 The crowds had assembled because of the prophetic claim of an upstate New York farmer and Baptist layman named William Miller (1782-1849).
 He was certain from his studies of the Bible that Jesus Christ was going to return on that day.

 The prophesied return date had arrived.
-The waiting crowds peered expectantly upward as the hours slipped away from daylight to darkness.
-Oct.
-22 was coming to an end.
+The waiting crowds, gathered at various places, mainly throughout the Northeast United States, peered expectantly upward as the hours slipped away.
 Anxiety grew as nightfall descended.
 Then the midnight hour tolled and still Christ had not returned.
 People became ever more restless.
-Through the wee hours of darkness the dejected and stunned crowds meeting at various places, mainly throughout the Northeast United States, began to disperse.
+Through the wee hours of darkness, the dejected and stunned crowds began to disperse.
 When the daylight of Oct.
 23 arrived, it was clear that Christ was not going to return as expected.

 Failed prophecy and its aftermath